KupynOrest/DeblurGAN/README.md

 Pytorch implementation of the paper DeblurGAN: Blind Motion Deblurring Using Conditional Adversarial Networks.

-Our networks takes blurry image as an input and procude the cirresponding sharp estimate, as in example:
+Our networks takes blurry image as an input and procude the corresponding sharp estimate, as in example:
 <img src="images/test1_blur.jpg" width="400px"/>
 <img src="images/test1_restored.jpg" width="400px"/>